 How do you determine who is at fault?

 The amount of compensation for a car crash that you receive, even when it’s in a private or public car park, is dependent on whether you are considered at fault or not.

 You may be able to seek compensation for injuries sustained in the accident.
-If you are found to be at fault you can still seek compensation, even if it is likely the amount you receive will be less.
+If you, and not the other driver, are found to be at fault you can still seek compensation, even if it is likely the amount you receive will be less.

 It is always a good idea to consult with a legal expert on what your best course of action is.
 The Personal Injury Lawyers have years of providing information, advice, and support on these matters

 If you are injured, you may need to rely on sick leave and Centrelink benefits, Medicare and the public health system because your body has suffered such pain and injury from the damage received in the accident that you can’t work.

 If you have suffered a serious personal injury and your car accident occurred on or after 1 July 2016, you may be able to access treatment, care and support through the National Injury Insurance Scheme Queensland.

 In Australia, most injuries are covered under CTP policies and under the law, such as at-fault driver cover for serious injuries or death.